 Want to know how to take years off your age?
-Science may have just discovered the secret and it’s not what you think.
+Here’s a little secret, and it’s not what you think.
 (No face creams or stem cells involved.)

 The University of Maryland (UMD) Department of Hearing and Speech Sciences (HESP) recruited a group of older adults.
 These individuals had never worn hearing aids, but they had mild-to-moderate hearing loss.

-The NIDCD Epidemiology and Statistics Program shows that only around 30% of people 70+ who would benefit from hearing aids, wear them.
+This group was surprisingly easy to find: The NIDCD Epidemiology and Statistics Program shows that only around 30% of people 70+ who would benefit from hearing aids wear them.
 Below age 70, that rate drops to 16%.

 Once the UMD researchers found their participants, they divided them into two groups:

 - Experimental group – This group would wear hearing aids during the study